LevelUpMarketers/trying-to-adult-rva-2025/docs/EventsListPage.md

    to the corresponding Event Page.
 Event images are set as background images on a 150×150&nbsp;px container so every row stays the same size without image distortion.
 They are right aligned.
   Below each event name a list of key details appears with the same icons used on individual Event Pages.
-   The cost line shows the event's base price; when logged in and eligible for a member discount, the base price is crossed out in red and replaced with the visitor's price for their membership level.
+  The cost line shows the event's base price.
+When events offer multiple ticket types, the price displays as a range from the cheapest to most expensive ticket.
+Logged‑in members see the base price (or range) crossed out in red and replaced with their discounted price range when applicable to their membership level.
    When an event sells out the remaining ticket count is replaced with **Sold Out!** in red text.
    The “Get Your Tickets” button changes to **Join The Waitlist** when a waitlist is available or **Sold Out** when not.
 This only happens when all ticket types for the event are sold out.
 The underlying event data includes a `waitlistavailable` flag used to determine availability.
 3. **Right column** – an advertising slot that displays one random ad image from